onap/vnfrqts-requirements/docs/Chapter4/Security.rst

 .. req::
     :id: R-43884
     :target: VNF
-    :keyword: MUST
+    :keyword: SHOULD
+    :updated: casablanca

-    The VNF **MUST** integrate with external authentication and authorization services (e.g., IDAM).
+    The VNF **SHOULD** integrate with the Operator's authentication and authorization services (e.g., IDAM).

 .. req::
     :id: R-25878